magento/architecture/design-documents/frontend/technical-vision.md

 ### Technologies
 - [Adding TypeScript to CRA](https://facebook.github.io/create-react-app/docs/adding-typescript).
-- Code **consistency** is enforced via [configuration](http://www.typescriptlang.org/docs/handbook/tsconfig-json.html) and [linting with TSLint](https://palantir.github.io/tslint/).
+- Code **consistency** is enforced via [configuration](http://www.typescriptlang.org/docs/handbook/tsconfig-json.html), [linting with TSLint](https://palantir.github.io/tslint/) and formatting with [Prettier](https://prettier.io/).
-   - _Disclaimer: use the most strict rules before you write a single line of code, because it's much harder to introduce these rules later._
+   - Use the most strict tsconfig rules before you write a single line of code, because it's much harder to introduce these rules later in a project.
+   - Use [`tslint-config-prettier`](https://www.npmjs.com/package/tslint-config-prettier) to ensure there is no overlap between TSLint and Prettier.
+   - Extend `tslint-recommended` as a starting point.
+Introduce new rules with extreme hesitation to prevent bikeshedding over trivial and subjective preferences.
+   - With [`husky`](https://www.npmjs.com/package/husky), ensure errors are caught before CI with a [`pretty-quick`](https://www.npmjs.com/package/pretty-quick) pre-commit hook and a pre-push hook for linting.
 - Generate [TypeScript][] declarations for [CSS Modules](https://github.com/css-modules/css-modules) via [css-modules-typescript-loader](https://www.npmjs.com/package/css-modules-typescript-loader).
 - Documentation via [TSDoc](https://github.com/Microsoft/tsdoc#tsdoc).